fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 1. What goal does a software architecture have?

-2. When do you prefer "messy" code?
-When do you prefer staying "clean"?
+2. When and why do you prefer "messy" code?

+3. When and why do you prefer staying "clean"?

 <a id="orgd69a43e"></a>